How to Answer: What Are Your Weaknesses? (with 3 Weaknesses Job Interview Examples)

 I get impatient when projects run close to the deadline.

 “My work style is to complete a task or project as soon as possible.
 So, when other priorities get thrown into the mix and deadlines are getting close, I tend to get impatient.
-While this impatience has helped me complete a number of projects on time, I’ve also learned that doing something right and pushing it when needed, isn’t always a bad thing.”
+While this impatience has helped me complete several projects on time, I’ve also learned that doing something right and pushing it when needed isn’t always bad.”

 I focus too much on the details during certain projects.